mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

 # Selectors
 * provide the ability to do readiness selection, which enables multiplexed I/O
 * controls the selection process for the channels registered with it
-* Imagine a bank with three drive-through lanes.
-In the traditional (nonselector) scenario, imagine that each drive-through lane has a pneumatic tube that runs to its own teller station inside the bank, and each station is walled off from the others.
-This means that each tube (channel) requires a dedicated teller (worker thread).
-This approach doesn't scale well and is wasteful.
-For each new tube (channel) added, a new teller is required, along with associated overhead such as tables, chairs, paper clips (memory, CPU cycles, context switching), etc. And when things are slow, these resources (which have associated costs) tend to sit idle.
 * Now imagine a different scenario in which each pneumatic tube (channel) is connected to a single teller station inside the bank.
 The station has three slots where the carriers (data buffers) arrive, each with an indicator (selection key) that lights up when the carrier is in